 Beringkit master suite

 From the library in Kaba Kaba’s main pavilion, a corridor lined with children’s paintings leads to the palatial master suite with its huge pillared bed on a raised platform.
-The large bathroom attached to this magnificent suite includes a private garden with alfresco shower and regal hamam-style sunken bath.
+The large bathroom attached to this magnificent suite includes a private garden with an alfresco shower and regal Hamam-style sunken bath.
 Outside is a private sundeck and 6m x 3m plunge pool bordering the rice terraces.

 Juntal pavilion guest suites

-Upstairs in the main pavilion, the super-sized Juntal Daja suite is warm and inviting with Chinese-red walls, a richly coloured oriental carpet, and stunning black & white prints by Bealana Cho.
+Upstairs in the main pavilion, the super-sized Juntal Daja suite is warm and inviting with Chinese-red walls, a richly colored oriental carpet, and stunning black & white prints by Bealana Cho.
 A sitting area extends beyond sliding glass doors onto a large terrace where rice-field views can be enjoyed from a double daybed.
 Across the breezy hallway is the twin-bedded Juntal Delod suite with a balcony wrapping two sides.

 Pande pavilion guest suites and children’s room